How Much Do Solar Systems Really Cost In 2020 – Solar Panel Prices Sydney

 With electricity prices continuing to skyrocket across Australia, households are rushing to install solar power to reduce their power bills, especially now that solar panel prices in Sydney are at an all-time record low.
 So how much do solar panels cost to install?
 It depends on the system.

-The Price of Solar Panels in Sydney
+The Price of Solar Power Using Quality Solar Panels

-Solar panels output around 275W to 335W per panel, and as a general rule a solar power system in Sydney will generate 4 times its size as a daily average.
+Solar panels output around 360W to 370W per panel, and as a general rule, a solar power system in Sydney will generate 4 times its size as a daily average.
 In reality, it will do a lot more than this in summer and less in winter.

-The main benefit of solar power is to use the solar power in the home as it is generated.
+The main benefit of solar power is to use solar power in the home as it is generated.
 This directly reduces your power bill because you are using free solar power rather than buying it from the grid.

 To size up a solar system, you should try and work out how much power you can use during the daytime, either as an estimate or by reading your meter.
 By reading the number on your meter in the morning and then again in the evening, you simply subtract one number from the other to work out how many kWh your household used during the day.
 Divide that number by 4 to get a rough idea of the solar system you need (as a solar system generates 4 times its size on an average day).

 - A 10kW system will generate around 26 kWh a day in winter and 50 kWh a day in summer.
 The price of a 10kW system is around $10,000 to $19,000 fully installed.
-Find out more…
+10kW Solar System Price…

-The Costs of a Solar Power System
+The Costs Involved When Installing A Solar Power System

 Aside from how many panels you need, the price of a solar system will vary significantly depending on the quality of the components:

 It is common for the cheaper inverters to only last a few years, whereas you can expect a good quality inverter to last 15 years or longer.
-Trying to cut costs on your inverter will often give you problems over the life of your system, and it isn’t always cheap booking a service job and then getting an inverter replaced out of warranty.
+Trying to cut costs on your inverter will often give you problems over the life of your system, and it isn’t always cheap booking a service job and then getting an inverter replaced that is out of warranty.

 Monitoring typically comes with the inverter, however, there is now a range of advanced options for households that want more functionality and control.
-Brands like Enphase and SolarEdge offer consumption monitoring that allows you to keep track of how much power you are using in your home as well as how much solar power you are generating.
+Brands like Enphase offer consumption monitoring that allows you to keep track of how much power you are using in your home as well as how much solar power you are generating.

-Additional Costs of installing Solar Power
+Additional Costs of Installing Solar Panels

 Split Arrays: Solar power is typically generated across the day with the output looking like a bell curve.
 By splitting your array across two roof sections, you can spread the output across the day and have two smaller peaks of output that can then be easier to manage.
 Installing two arrays of panels typically costs around $150-$300 for the additional hardware such as DC isolators and cabling plus the additional labour cost.
 We recommend a split array for many of our customers.

-Typically, the work will cost less than $100 for things such as a new mains switch or service fuse, however, there are times when the meter board is too high, especially on heritage era buildings in the inner-west of Sydney.
-Moving a meter board can cost around $700-$1000 or so depending on what needs to be done, and is often a show stopper unless you want it done aside from the solar.
+Typically, the work will cost less than $100 for things such as a new mains switch or a new service fuse.
+If your meter board is too high ( such as on heritage era buildings in the inner-west of Sydney), moving a meter board can cost around $700-$1000 or so depending on what needs to be done, and so it is often a show stopper unless you want the meter board upgraded as an aside from the new solar system.
 Please talk to us for more information if you think your meter board needs upgrading, we’d be happy to help with a quote if you send us a photo of your board.

 Again, please talk to us for more information on the technical side of an installation.
 We can take care off all the paperwork and technical details, making the process of going solar smooth and easy.